slehaff/dblive/README.md

 ssh pi@danwand.local

 Training is a major task for dblive, Folder format for valid input is:
-UNTrain.py is the main training input py, this is a Unet trainer with an identical neural net for processing:
+UNTrain.py is the main training input py, this is a Unet trainer with two identical neural nets for processing:
     HFringe to HWrapped
     HWrapped to Kvalue file